Emergency Notification Service: Frequently Asked Questions

 Whose contact information should I enter?

-As a student, faculty or staff subscriber, you will want to be alerted in the event of an emergency.
 We recommend that all contact numbers belong to you.
-However, the system does not restrict you from entering the phone number of another person such as a parent or spouse.
+However, the system does not restrict you from entering the phone number of another person, such as a parent or spouse.

 What if my contact numbers are wrong or have changed?